fxricky/hello-world/source/_posts/Motivation.md

 cover_image: /images/tree.jpg
 ---

-# No matter how, we must have a motivation
+# No matter what happened, we must keep ourselves motivated

 > SOMETIMES LIFE HITS YOU ON THE HEAD WITH A BRICK.
 DON'T LOSE FAITH.
 >